projectbank/Documentatie/README.md

 The API is very easy to use.
 All of the requests must be made as POST request.
 Because we are communists, we will always give you something back to thank you for your work.
 This will be done in the form of JSON responses.

 All of the calls should be made to https://leutertrekkers.nl/api.
-The example URLs are GET requests, so you can test easier, but the official API requires you to use POST requests.
+You can test your requests online on websites like these: https://www.codepunker.com/tools/http-requests.
+Make sure to add the right fields to the request.

 ### Create a new client

-To create a new, you have to make a call to https://bowero.nl/api/clients/add.php.
+To create a new, you have to make a call to `clients/add.php`.
 This requires three POST parameters.

-1. __The NUID of the client.__ This should be 8 characters long.
+1. `nuid`: This should be 8 characters long.
+It is the NUID of the card that you want to add.
-2. __The PIN of the client.__ Of course, you may pick your own PIN.
+2. `pin` Of course, you may pick your own PIN.
 This should be 4 numbers long.
 The database will refuse everything that is not an integer.
-3. __The name of the client.__ We want to know the name of your client.
+3. `name` We want to know the name of your client.
 Please try to avoid customers with names that are longer than 40 characters.
 We find this unreasonably difficult.

 #### Request

-As you might see, this is not a very difficult request.
-As you may also note, no one mentions the IBAN.
-That is being generated server side.
-It is also your response, unless something went wrong.

-You can test your requests online on websites like these: https://www.codepunker.com/tools/http-requests Make sure to add the right fields to the request.
+The request should be made to `clients/add.php`.

 #### Response